HOUND OF THE BASKERVILLES Opens Tonight at WHAT

 Following the huge success of The 39 Steps last spring, WHAT will bring a "wonderfully barking spoof."
-Directed by Stephen Russell, The Hound of the Baskervilles previews March 13 and opens March 14.
+Directed by Stephen Russell, The Hound of the Baskervilles previews March 13 and opens tonight, March 14.

 When Sir Charles Baskerville is found dead on his estate, with a look of terror still etched on his face and the paw prints of a gigantic hound beside his body, the great detective Sherlock Holmes is summoned from Baker Street, with Dr. Watson in tow, to unravel the mysteries surrounding his death and investigate the ancient curse of the Hound of the Baskervilles.
 Packed full of verbal and visual ingenuity, this version offers abundant opportunities for silly comedy and slapstick, bringing new light to a classic tale.